openkim/developer-platform/docker/config/instructions/README.txt

     The local mongo database is stored at /pipeline/db/

-    NOTE: The `kimitems` and `testgenie` utilities will always perform their queries to the remote OpenKIM database, even if you are using a local database.
+    NOTE: The `kimitems` and `kimgenie` utilities will always perform their queries to the remote OpenKIM database, even if you are using a local database.

     Subcommands